Remove the Irritants and Thorns

 Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come (1 Corinthians 10:11).

 These inhabitants include selfishness, envy, greed, pride, stubbornness, rebellion, anger, lust, bitterness, malice, gossip, self-pity, and a host of other things.
-Our responsibility as New Creation is to run these inhabitants out with the sword of the spirit, the Word of God!
+Our responsibility as a new creation in Christ is to run these inhabitants out with the sword of the spirit, the Word of God.
 If we don’t confront these inhabitants, they become irritants in our eyes and thorns in our sides.
-They hinder our growth in God, and quench our joy!
+They hinder our growth in God, and quench our joy.
 Don’t tolerate them in your land!

 Israel did not conqueror these inhabitants all at once, and neither will you.
 Israel inhabited their promised land city by city.
 And it’s line upon line, precept upon precept that we grow in God and run these habits from the past out of out lives.